Harmonious Group Choreography with Trajectory-Controllable Diffusion: Methodology

-\textbf{Loss of DBN.} The objectives of the DBN module are determined by our observations that the ground truth typically exhibits characteristics of continuity and non-overlap.
-We found that relying solely on the reconstruction loss $\mathcal{L}_{\text {recon}}$ \cite{srlstm} is insufficient to guarantee this, therefore we have applied velocity loss $\mathcal{L}_{\text {v}}$ \cite{edge} and introduced Distance-Consistency loss $\mathcal{L}_{DistCon}$ as additional measures.
-To ensure continuity, we apply the velocity loss $\mathcal{L}_{\text {v}}$ to restrict position variation.
-To further approximate the ground truth for reducing the overlapping prediction, we introduce a Distance-Consistency loss $\mathcal{L}_{DistCon}$, formulated as:
+\textbf{DTN Loss.} The objectives of the DTN module are determined by some observations that the ground truth typically exhibits characteristics of continuity and non-overlap.
+However, it is insufficient to guarantee this if relying solely on the reconstruction loss $\mathcal{L}_{\text {recon}}$ \cite{srlstm}.
+Therefore, we apply a velocity loss $\mathcal{L}_{\text {v}}$ \cite{edge} to restrict position variation for ensuring the continuity.
+To further approximate the ground truth for reducing the overlapping prediction, simultaneously, we introduce a distance-consistency loss $\mathcal{L}_{DC}$,